Ali Alam

 Ali Alam (علی عالم) is a Pakistani underground musician based in Karachi.
-An architect by profession, he graduated from Sri Ara Schools, Malaysia.
+An architect by profession, he graduated from Indus Valley School, Karachi.

 Biography

 Birth

 Ali was born on September 11, 1977.
 According to sources, there was no electricity in the entire city of Lahore that night; as such, Ali was born with lanterns placed in the maternity ward.

 Childhood

 Ali comes from a family involved with showbiz.
 His cousin, Bilal Maqsood, son of veteran comedian and writer Anwer Maqsood, was a frequent visitor at the residential apartment complex where Ali resided for most of his childhood and teen years.
 Ali was famed for having the largest collection of music cassettes in the entire neighborhood.
 He was strumming the guitar very early on in his life.
 Many joked that Ali was taking after Bilal, the latter being a successful guitar lead for the popular band Strings and a student at Indus Valley School of Art in the 1990s.